IBE160/SG-Oslo-Best/docs/epics.md

 - **Acceptance Criteria:**
     - Given I have an existing job application,
     - When I navigate to the application's edit page,
-    - Then I see the current job advertisement text pre-filled in a text area.
+    - Then I see the current job advertisement text pre-filled.
     - When I modify the text and save,
-    - Then the updated text is persisted in the database for that application.
+    - Then the updated text is persisted in the database.

 **Story 3.7: Delete Job Application**
 - **As a** logged-in student user,